Uris Buildings Corporation: History

 Percy started the business in 1920 with his father Harris H. Uris (c.
 1867–1945), a Lithuanian immigrant and former ornamental iron worker.
 The senior Uris, with his brothers, operated a large iron foundry that produced ornamental iron and included the New York City Subway among its clients.
 Percy graduated with a business degree from Columbia Business School in 1920, and went into partnership in 1925 after Harold graduated with a degree in civil engineering from Cornell.
 The brothers first focused on residential development, including emergency housing during World War II.
-They were successful during the 1920s and early 30s building numerous buildings in that time frame, but struggled during the great depression.
+They were successful during the 1920s and early 30s building numerous buildings in that time frame, but struggled during the Great Depression.

 They resumed apartment construction in 1937 with 2 Sutton Place and 930 Fifth Avenue in 1939.
 Few other prominent New York City builders of the 1920s boom were still active after the war.
 They stopped building apartments in 1950, pulling out due to dissatisfaction with rent controls that were imposed during war but never discontinued.
 After that, they concentrated on commercial real estate development projects.
 They owned their developments personally until they incorporated in 1960 forming Uris Buildings, a public company.
-The offering of stock provide the financial capital for even larger projects.
+The offering of company's shares provide the financial capital for even larger projects.

 From 1945 to 1971, Uris Buildings and its predecessor build over 13,000,000 sqft of office space in Manhattan.
 By 1969, it was the largest publicly owned investment builder, with the brothers retaining 60% ownership.

 Percy handled most financial aspects of the business, such as buying and selling property, negotiation of loans, financing, rental pricing, and profit calculation.
 Management of construction activity was primarily the realm of Harold.
 Uris frequently used Emery Roth & Sons as architect.

 Projects outside of New York included the Hilton Hotel in Washington, DC that was built with five stories underground in order to have the desired space while conforming to the district's height restrictions.
 In Philadelphia, Uris built the first modern building in the city's central business district redevelopment known as Penn Center in 1953–1954.

 The company was reported to be valued at over $600 million in 1972.

 Uris Brothers developments were not architecturally imaginative or sophisticated.
 The company was focused on creating large profitable spaces at low cost.
 Famous real estate investor Harry Helmsley credits Uris with "having a profound effect on shaping the Park Avenue skyline above 45th Street".